dipaloke/admin-dashboard/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Admin Dashboard with Server Actions:
-    This Next.js project only contains vanilla CSS, Mongo DB, No typeScript,
+    1. This Next.js project only contains vanilla CSS, Mongo DB, No typeScript,
+    2. Server actions are done using latest ** Next_14 ** "use server" features.
+(No API layer)

 ## Packages:
 react icons, recharts(chart diagram), mongoose(schema), use-debounce(wait users to finish typing),